WeCanCodeIT/CSlides/src/fundamentals/arrays/index.md

 <div class="img" float="right"><img src="./resources/arr2.png" /></div>

-- Its important to understand <mark>foodList[0]</mark> is acting as a variable, whos informationwe are accessing is at index 0.
+- It's important to understand <mark>foodList[0]</mark> is acting as a variable, and the information we are accessing is at index 0.

-- Lets finish assigning values to our array.
-Lets get two more volunteers to whiteboard our solution.
+- Let's finish assigning values to our array.
+Let's get two more volunteers to whiteboard our solution.

 !SLIDE